What is a hotel deposit?

 How long do hotels take to refund deposits?
 Or from the guest’s point of view, when do hotels give your deposit back?
 Depending on the guest’s bank or credit card provider, most refunds will typically be processed within 3-10 business days.

-How to create a hotel deposit policy
+How do you create a hotel deposit policy?

 Set an amount that protects without deterring bookings